jenniferbudim/eval-method-similarity-ms-ms/README.md

 The Preprocessing Pipeline is used to harmonize the dataset's metadata (data is taken from GNPS Libraries and MassBank EU) and discard entries that doesn't follow the rules.
 The data is then split and prebatched for the Train and Test process.

 The Benchmarking Process is done by Training the MS2DeepScore model with the All-Pairs dataset (proposed method) and testing the all_pairs model using filtered data to minimize overhead.

+All of the data produced is available on this [Zenodo Repository](https://doi.org/10.5281/zenodo.17743032)

 ---
 ## Preprocessing Pipeline and Baseline For Benchmark